 Cradle cap is a common skin condition in babies, yet many parents can feel worried when their little one is affected by it.
 It is the common name for Seborrheic Dermatitis of the scalp in infants.
 In simpler terms, it is the baby version of dandruff.
 Cradle cap causes their scalp to develop yellow or white crusty patches.
 The patches or flakes can be oily or dry.
 Although it is mostly limited to the scalp, it can also affect the baby’s face, nappy area, and folds of the skin.
 Babies are usually affected by cradle cap in the first year of their life, most commonly around 2-4 months of age.
 The flaky scales look the same on all skin tones, but the skin under the scales can look different for various skin tones.

 Cradle cap is not a painful condition and usually clears up on its own within a few weeks or months.
 It does not cause any itching or discomfort to your baby, so you need not worry too much.
-The cause of cradle cap in babies is not clear yet.
+The cause of cradle caps in babies is not clear yet.
 Doctors think it might be linked to excessive sebum production by the oil glands.
-A type of yeast found on the skin, called Malassezia, may also have a role to play in the development of cradle cap in your baby.
+A type of yeast found on the skin, called Malassezia, may also have a role to play in the development of cradle caps in your baby.

-Although it is not medically necessary to get rid of cradle cap, there are a few things you can do if you want to remove it.
+Although it is not medically necessary to get rid of the cradle cap, there are a few things you can do if you want to remove it.
 However, you must keep in mind that these are not scientifically proven methods, so the results could be temporary.
 You should also remember to be gentle with your little one’s skin in all situations.
 Here are 5 tips to get rid of cradle cap:

 Use a brush to remove the scales from your baby’s scalp

 Use a gentle hair brush or toothbrush with soft bristles to loosen the flakes on your baby's hair and brush them off.
 Be careful to not scrape too hard at your baby’s scalp, it can be irritated easily.
 You can use brushes specially made for this purpose and gently brush your baby’s scalp once a day.
-You can do this with both wet or dry hair.
+You can do this with both wet and dry hair.
 If you notice any signs of redness or irritation, discontinue or reduce the number of times you brush your baby’s scalp.

 Wash your baby’s hair and scalp with a gentle shampoo